 As we actively look to the Lord and wait upon Him, expecting

 to receive our portion of ministry, He will impart a ministry

-which has been given to us.
-This principle is confirmed in
+ministry gift that has been given to us.
+This principle is

-two, and to another one; to every man according to
+and to another one; to every man according to his several

 When those who had received the five talents returned with

-ten, the Lord said: "Well done (not much done), thou
+ten, He said to them: “WELL done (not much done), thou

 reading of this passage shows that the Lord required the return